Why You Should Use The .com For Your Domain

 What other TLDs Are Good Options?

-Clients ask regularly if there are decent top level domain alternatives to the .com for transfer.
-There are many including, .org, .net,.co, .io, .ai, .xyz and .club domains that hold lots of power and authority.
+Clients ask regularly if there are decent top-level domain alternatives to the .com for transfer.
+There are many, including .org, .net,.co, .io, .ai, .xyz and .club domains that a degree of power and authority.

 Top Extensions:

-With more than 2500 new GTLD domain extensions, you can now register and transfer anything from .legal to .top, to .car for your domain names.
+With more than 2,500 new GTLD domain extensions, you can now register and transfer anything from .legal to .car for your business, which is worth knowing if you’re securing a unique domain name for a startup in particular.

 Here are a list of some top extensions and how they’re often used: